 CHE 106.
-Fundamentals of Chemistry (formerly CHE 106, Practical Chemistry for Life)
+Fundamentals of Chemistry

 This course examines the fundamentals of basic chemistry and the processes by which they are used to meet the needs of individuals, communities, the environment, and various professions.
 Students will learn to make connections between observations and theoretical models of the molecular world.
 This course emphasizes the importance of collecting and evaluating data.
 Students will be equipped to better understand the scientific method, technical measurements, and experimentation to solve problems.
 This course is intended for Forensic Investigation, Environmental Studies, Exercise Science, and Psychology majors, as well as Athletic Training Program applicants.